The Credit Application Process Tasks:

 4. The Credit Department aggregates and evaluates the information received to determine the credit worthiness of the customer.

-The above steps take time and become increasingly costly when the volume of transactions is high.
+The above steps in the credit application process take time and become increasingly costly when the volume of transactions is high.
 Humans are prone to mistakes when completing repetitive tasks and have a high tendency of injecting subjectivities and personal preferences into the risk determination process and the interpretation of the credit worthiness of the customer.

 The Process Costs